celsohlsj/amazonia_deforestation/README.md

 # Benchmark maps of deforestation for Amazonia

 This dataset represents the mapping of deforestation (old-growth forest only) for Amazonia between 1986 and 2020 based on MapBiomas (https://amazonia.mapbiomas.org/en) land-use and land-cover maps.
 Below is some important information.
-- Here we define deforestation as the replacement of a forest formation pixel with an anthropic pixel (e.g., farming, agriculture, urban, or mining) each year.
+- Here we define deforestation as the replacement of a forest formation pixel with an anthropic pixel (e.g., farming, agriculture, urban, or mining) each year;
 - We consider only the forest formation class (ID=3) from the MapBiomas dataset;
 - We adopted 1985 as the baseline for the initial area of the old-growth forest;
-- Once cleared, a forest pixel remains cleared; for mapping the dynamics of secondary forests, access: https://github.com/celsohlsj/gee_brazil_sv.
+- Once cleared, a forest pixel remains cleared; for mapping the dynamics of secondary forests, access: https://github.com/celsohlsj/gee_brazil_sv;
+- The dataset is free to use, but if you use it in your work, please cite the zenodo repository and our paper correctly.
+We also welcome users to invite us for collaboration.

 ## Dataset access
 #### The final data layers (v1; 1986-2020 period) based on MapBiomas Amazonia Collection 3 can be accessed from the Zenodo repository: https://zenodo.org/record/6808579